This post is by Bernie Carr, apartmentprepper.com

 - Acquiring skills can be free.
 If you know someone in the neighborhood or at work who knows how to can, knits, quilts or has some other skill you would like to learn, ask if they can show you how.
 Most people are happy to share knowledge.
 Or you can learn these skills from YouTube.

-There are many ways to prepare on a small budget if you get creative.
+There are many ways to prepare for an emergency on a small budget if you get creative.
 Now is not the time to spend frivolously.

 For more tips on how to get prepared on a small budget, read my book, The Penny-Pinching Prepper.